No Non-Essential Lane Closures During Busiest Travel Times on State Highways

 Motorists are also urged to follow the state's Move Over Law, which requires motorists to drive with care, slow down and safely move over when approaching law enforcement vehicles, fire trucks, ambulances, tow trucks and construction or maintenance vehicles that are stopped along roads across the state.
 The law was enacted in 2011 to protect New Yorkers working along the roadway and has since been expanded to include a wider range of emergency and hazard vehicles.

 There will be slight variations for certain Thruway projects based on previous traffic volume.
-A detailed schedule of Thruway lane closures throughout the upcoming holiday is available here.
+A detailed schedule of Thruway lane closures throughout the holiday weekend is available here.

 New York State Department of Transportation Acting Commissioner Paul A. Karas said, "The holiday season is a special time of year that should be spent in the company of family and friends and not in construction-related traffic jams.
 As part of Governor Cuomo's Drivers First program, motorists will be able to get to and from their destinations quicker and easier this holiday season.
+Our crews will be back out there in full force after the holidays.
 I urge motorists to drive cautiously, have patience in work zones, and please treat our workers with the respect they deserve."

 Thruway Authority Executive Director Matthew J. Driscoll said, "This holiday travel season, we encourage motorists to make safety a priority.
 Move over for emergency vehicles, give snow plows plenty of room, and be responsible and alert.
 We want everyone, including our workers and emergency responders, to be able to spend the holidays with their families.
 We join Governor Cuomo in wishing you a safe and happy holiday season."